-Additional features of Pollinator Palooza include 10 different pollinator gardens around the zoo, which serve as monarch way stations, hummingbird feeders, the lorikeet feeding aviary, and two honeybee hives all of which will have educational components attached to them.
+Additional features of Pollinator Palooza include 10 different pollinator gardens around the zoo, which serve as monarch way stations, the lorikeet feeding aviary, and two honeybee hives all of which have educational components attached to them.

 According to Zoo Director Brendan Wiley, pollinators are critical to our very existence.
 “Almost 90 percent of the worlds plants rely on pollinators for fertilization and reproduction, including about 75 percent of the food that we eat – apples, tomatoes, raspberries, peppers, chocolate, coffee, and almonds are just a few.
 Sadly, pollinators are in serious trouble.
 Honeybees and native bee populations are in serious decline, and species like Monarch Butterflies are at historical lows due to declining milkweeds and nectar sources from development and the widespread use of herbicides in croplands, pastures, and roadsides.”

 Pollinator Palooza is part of the zoo’s ongoing conservation efforts to help save Monarch Butterflies.
-Dennis Dinwiddie, the zoo’s Curator of Education and Conservation, leads the Kansas Association of Zoos (KAZOO) Conservation Committee in Monarch conservation for all seven of the accredited Kansas Zoos.
+Dennis Dinwiddie, the zoo’s Curator of Education and Conservation, leads the plan for the Kansas Association of Zoos (KAZOO) Conservation Committee in Monarch conservation.
 Together, zoos across the state of Kansas are utilizing their resources to provide more Monarch habitat and raise public awareness.